-When you feel confused, lackluster about your work, or pulled toward something else, it can be a challenge to figure out: What should I do about this?
+When you feel confused, lackluster about your work, or called toward something else, it can be a challenge to figure out: What should I do about this?

-Sometimes, you might be approaching burnout and what you really need is a break.
+Other times, you might be approaching burnout and what you really need is a rest.

-After going through this cycle a few times myself, and witnessing it in my clients, I’ve realized how critical it is to understand where you’re at and how to best move forward.
-So I’ve put together my best coaching tips on how to know if it’s time to pivot, rest or quit.
+After going through this cycle a few times myself, and witnessing it in my clients, I’ve realized how critical it is to understand where you’re at before deciding how to move forward.
+So I’ve put together my tips on how to know if it’s time for you to pivot, rest or quit.

-How to know if it’s time to pivot
+How to know when it’s time to pivot

-You’re doing all you need to do to keep it running, to serve your clients, to get new clients.
-But inside, you’re feeling the pull toward something else.
+You’re doing all you need to do to keep your business running, to serve your clients, to bring in new clients.
+But inside, you’re feeling called toward something else.